Skip to main content

 For testing purposes, the lab environment from on-premises used for this validation was connected through a Cloud VPN, which allows on-premises connectivity to Google Cloud VPC.

-For more detailed diagram on HCX, please refer VMware link
+For more details regarding using VMware HCX with Google, please refer to VMware link

 Solution Deployment